 As forms of Insolvency, these solutions are more formal agreements with your creditors and are legally binding.
 This formal arrangement ensures that the creditors will not take legal action against you, contact you or increase the balance as long as the agreement is maintained and the IVA is in place.

-In an IVA payments are typically fixed and therefore ideal for people with steady jobs and fixed incomes, who are able to commit to the solution for the usual 5 year period.
+In an Individual Voluntary Arrangement payments are typically fixed and therefore ideal for people with steady jobs and fixed incomes, who are able to commit to the solution for the usual 5 year period.

 If you are eligible for an Individual Voluntary Arrangement, the Insolvency Practitioner will call a meeting of creditors and negotiate the terms of the agreement based on the amount of debt you have and the amount you can pay each month.
 If 75% or more of the creditors accept the terms of the IVA it is then approved and all creditors are bound by the terms.